Ahmadmansoor/AdvancedScript/README.md

-ads.SectionSize(address) 		get Section base by address ( any address from the section) ads.exefolderpath			get exe folder path ads.exename				get exe name ads.SectionBegin			get begin of the section by address ( any address from the section) ads.SectionEnd				get End of the section by address ( any address from the section) ads.GetAPIName				get API name from address ads.GetArraySize			get the array size
+ads.SectionSize(address) 		get Section base by address ( any address from the section) ads.exefolderpath			get exe folder path ads.exename				get exe name ads.SectionBegin(address)		get begin of the section by address ( any address from the section) ads.SectionEnd(address)			get End of the section by address ( any address from the section) ads.GetAPIName(address)			get API name from address ads.GetArraySize($arrayName)		get the array size ads.ReadStr(address)			get string at address
 ```
 	-varx str,IATCall,"E8????????90" //search for all call xxxx  nop in text section
 	 varx str,MagicLine,"xxxxxx" //search for all magic line in Themida section